HSSBoston/econ-pets/README.md

   - [Model description](model2/model6.pdf)

 - Model 7 (March 2026 -)
-  - Revised from Model 3.
+  - Revised from Model 2.
 The budget and time constraints are inherited from Model 2.
-The utility function is modified to consider caregiving time as a decision variable (choice variable) rather than a fixed parameter (exogenous parameter).
+The utility function is modified to incorporate 2-step pet-ownership.
   - Model description

 <!--